laravel-modules-com/docs/v11/upgrade.md

       ├── vite.config.js
 ```

-This can be changed by edited the generator paths in `config/modules.php`
+This can be changed by editing the generator paths in `config/modules.php`